anoopkcn/zenv/README.md

   list --all               Lists all registered environments.

-  register <name>          Adds the environment '<name>' (from current 'zenv.json')
+  register <name>          Adds the environment '<name>' (from current 'zenv.json') to the
-                           to the global registry, making it accessible from any location.
+                           global registry[a], making it accessible from any location.

   deregister <name|id>     Removes an environment from the global registry.
                            The virtual environment files are NOT deleted.